ahungry/org-jira/README.md

 About the patch, I have submitted it [upstream](http://code.google.com/p/emacs-soap-client/issues/detail?id=16&colspec=ID Type Status Priority Owner Summary).
 You can download it from the [attachment url](http://emacs-soap-client.googlecode.com/issues/attachment?aid=160000000&name=0001-Patch-for-soap-client.patch&token=0w4_XPg-Fe9sNqcTqgNP5RTXlXY:1359427017708) if it is not accepted yet.

+Update: the issue has been fixed by the author, and I've learned from him that emacs-soap-client is bundled with GNU Emacs itself now, and he will push the fix into it.
+So we just need to wait a bit more.

 ## Commands supported

     org-jira-browse-issue         M-x ...
 RET